andrew/ultimate-awesome/README.md

 - [awesome-dataset-creation](https://github.com/jon-chun/awesome-dataset-creation) - Curated list of resources for creating original datasets for original Data Science, Machine Learning and AI research and projects.
 - [awesome-grumps](https://github.com/jonesnc/awesome-grumps) - A list of YouTube channels making Game Grumps-related content.
 - [awesome-nervos-ckb](https://github.com/jordanmack/awesome-nervos-ckb) - A collection of Nervos CKB Resources (WIP).
+- [awesome-ai-driven-development](https://github.com/josedacosta/awesome-ai-driven-development) - 🤖 A list of the best tools, libraries, frameworks, and resources for AI-Driven Development.
 - [awesome-ai-products](https://github.com/josephearl/awesome-ai-products) - A curated list of AI products and services.
 - [awesome-ui-patterns](https://github.com/joshsaintjacque/awesome-ui-patterns) - A collection of UI resources that are 😎 awesome / beautiful.
 - [awesome](https://github.com/jpsantos7/awesome) - This is an awesome project about Web Development resources. ⚡.